 4. Keep under control pop-ups and ads

-The previous “way” of improving user engagement has underlined the importance of mobile-friendliness of your website.
+The previous “way” of improving user engagement has underlined the importance of the mobile-friendliness of your website.
 However, there is another aspect that you must not forget.

 When too many and huge pop-ups appear on the mobile screen, it covers the actual content completely.
 It is very annoying and makes people bounce right off the bat.